Privacy and Data Protection Statement

 For full details of the rights you have, please refer to the Your Rights section.

 We don’t sell or swap your information with any third party for their marketing purposes.
-However, we may share or receive information in the following ways:
+However, we do share and/or receive information from the recipients set out below:

-• help us keep our records up-to-date and accurate; and who sell the charity products through the GOSH Charity shop.
+e. help us keep our records up-to-date and accurate;

-Other third-parties where we are legally required to do so, including:
+4) Other third-parties where we are required to do so, including:

-• government bodies or regulatory bodies including the Charity Commission or Fundraising Regulator.
+e. government bodies or regulatory bodies including the Charity Commission, Information Commissioners Office or Fundraising Regulator.

 All our data processors are carefully selected and are trusted partners of the Charity.
 All our trusted partners are required to comply with data protection laws and our high standards and are only allowed to process your information in strict compliance with our instructions.
 We will always make sure appropriate contracts and controls are in place with our trusted partners and we regularly monitor all our partners to ensure their compliance.

-If you would like more information about our trusted partners, please contact our Data Protection Officer using the details in the Our Contact Details section.
+If you would like more information about our trusted partners, please contact our Data Protection Officer.

 We do not share your information for any other purpose.